 An increasing number of AU examinations are completed and submitted online.
 The course syllabus and your course materials will indicate whether the examination(s) for your course are online.
-When writing an online examination, it is your responsibility to ensure a computer with an Internet connection and an accepted web browser is available for your use at the invigilation centre.
+When writing an online examination, it is your responsibility to ensure a computer with an Internet connection and an accepted web browser is available for your use at the Invigilation Centre.
+Students are not permitted to bring or use personal laptops for online exams.
 Refer to your student manual for training resources, computer requirements and other information related to writing your online exam.
 Please direct your questions about online examinations to the Examination Services Unit or the AU Information Centre.

 All other examination regulations apply to online examinations.
 You must complete and submit the Examination Request Form to Examination Services using the methods described in the Requesting an Examination section.